gmp-prem/BasicROS/README.md

 `prem` is the hostname indicated after @ symbol

-`~` is the directory you are working on
+`~` is the directory you are working on (~ or "tilt" means the home directory)

-`$` is prompt symbol, this symbol will just tell where the command you type will begin
+`$` is prompt symbol, this symbol will tell where the command you type begin

 **Basic commands**